Hounnou/Project3/content/en/about/_index.md

 ---
 description: 'Hello!
 My name is Leon Hounnou.
-I am a PhD candidate in the department of Informatics at the University of Illinois Urbana-Champaign.'
+I am a data scientist with more than eight years of experience'
 featured_image: /images/about.jpg
 title: About me
 ---